pjf/skyrim-requiem-wine/README.md

 - ModOrganizer.
 - Requiem, including the Reqtificator and all dependencies.
 - TES5Edit v3.1.3
+- FNIS
+- RealShelter
+- Automatic Variants
 - Numerous various mods and enhancements (not documented here).

 Everything is stable, solid, and feature complete, with only a couple of exceptions that I'll detail below.
-The only thing I couldn't get running was the graphical version of LOOT.

 **Vorgen's Guide**